vnen/godot-tiled-importer/README.md

 Enable the Clip Uv (Filter Clip on Sprites) to avoid image bleeding on tiles.

+### Y Sort (Map only)

+**Default: `On`**

+The map's tiles will be drawn in order of their Y coordinates.
+If this is not needed it can be turned off to get better performance and more FPS when being drawn.

 ### Image Flags

 **Default: `Mipmaps, Repeat, Filter`** (Note: this is set as `Texture.FLAGS_DEFAULT`)